Two in three organizations plan to deploy Artificial Intelligence to bolster their defense as soon as 2020

 - cyberattacks affecting time-sensitive applications (42% saying they had gone up, by an average of 16%).

 Facing these new threats, a clear majority of companies (69%) believe they will not be able to respond to cyberattacks without the use of AI, while 61% say they need AI to identify critical threats.
-One in five executives experienced a cybersecurity breach in 2018, 20% of which cost their organisation over $50m.
+One in five executives experienced a cybersecurity breach in 2018, 20% of which cost their organization over $50m.

 Executives are accelerating AI investment in cybersecurity: A clear majority of executives accept that AI is fundamental to the future of cybersecurity: